REDSXGHT/pythonscripts/Information Gatherer/README.md

-    This is a simple information gatherer script
+This is a simple information gatherer script. <br>
 It gets the info of whois,geolocation,shodan and dns

-    usage:
+Usage:

     python3 info_gatherer.py -d DOMAIN [-s IP -a SHODAN API][-o file]